Black Friday (shopping): Advertising tip sites

 Some websites offer information about day-after-Thanksgiving specials up to a month in advance.
 The text listings of items and prices are usually accompanied by pictures of the actual ad circulars.
 These are either leaked by insiders or intentionally released by large retailers to give consumers insight and allow them time to plan.

 In recent years, some retailers (including Walmart, Target, OfficeMax, Big Lots, and Staples) have claimed that the advertisements they send in advance of Black Friday and the prices included in those advertisements are copyrighted and are trade secrets.
-Some of these retailers have used the take-down system of the Digital Millennium Copyright Act as a means to remove the offending price listings.
+Some of these retailers have used the take-down system of the Digital Millennium Copyright Act (DMCA) as a means to remove the offending price listings.

-The benefit of threatening Internet sites with a DMCA based lawsuit has proved tenuous at best.
+The benefit of threatening Internet sites with a DMCA-based lawsuit has proved tenuous at best.
 While some sites have complied with the requests, others have either ignored the threats or simply continued to post the information under the name of a similar-sounding fictional retailer.
 However, careful timing may mitigate the take-down notice.
 An Internet service provider in 2003 brought suit against Best Buy, Kohl's, and Target Corporation, arguing that the take-down notice provisions of the DMCA are unconstitutional.
 The court dismissed the case, ruling that only the third-party posters of the advertisements, and not the ISP itself, would have standing to sue the retailers.

-Usage of Black Friday Advertising Tip sites and buying direct varies by state in the U.S., influenced in large part by differences in shipping costs and whether a state has a sales tax.
-However, in recent years, the convenience of online shopping has increased the number of cross-border shoppers seeking bargains from outside of the U.S., especially from Canada.
+Usage of Black Friday advertising tip sites and buying direct varies by state in the US, influenced in large part by differences in shipping costs and whether a state has a sales tax.
+However, in recent years, the convenience of online shopping has increased the number of cross-border shoppers seeking bargains from outside of the US, especially from Canada.
 Statistics Canada indicates that online cross-border shopping by Canadians has increased by about 300M a year since 2002.
 The complex nature of additional fees such as taxes, duties, and brokerage can make calculating the final cost of cross-border Black Friday deals difficult.
 Cross-border shopping solutions exist to mitigate the problem through estimation of the various cost involved.

 In 2019, Adobe shopping data showed that around 39% of the shopping was done through smartphones.
 In 2022, 48% of online sales are made through smartphones, up from 44% in 2021.
 Meanwhile, consumers spent a record $9.12 billion shopping online during Black Friday this year.